qiskit-community/awesome-qiskit/README.md

 * [qiskit-research](https://github.com/qiskit-research/qiskit-research) - This project contains modules for running quantum computing research experiments using qiskit and the ibm quantum services, demonstrating by example best practices for running such experiments.

-* [qiskit-qec](https://github.com/qiskit-community/qiskit-qec) - Qiskit framework for quantum error correction is an open-source framework for developers, experimentalist and theorists of quantum error correction (qec).
+* [qiskit-qec](https://github.com/qiskit-community/qiskit-qec) - Framework for quantum error correction is an open-source framework for developers, experimentalist and theorists of quantum error correction (qec).

 * [qiskit-metal](https://github.com/Qiskit/qiskit-metal) - Qiskit metal is an open-source framework for engineers and scientists to design superconducting quantum devices with ease.